dodogabrie/ExamsQuiz/README.md

 `python3 tex_quiz.py -c chapters -n numquestion`

 This will write in the "esame"'s folder the file "domande.tex" which contains the question that you chose.

+After that just compile the master.tex file with your LaTex compiler and visualize your quiz in pdf.

 # Structure Example